nashvador/nashvador/README.md

 ### Hi there 👋 I'm Nash Vador

-I'm a developer based in Dublin, Ohio.
+I'm a developer.
 Nice to meet you!

 ## Technologies
 Languages